 Valéry has over 13 years of experience in Private Equity and Telecoms.
 Valéry holds a Master of Science in Electrical Engineering from Stanford University and graduated from Ecole Polytechnique in Paris (X90).

 D. Durant des Aulnois

-Dominique Durant des Aulnois joined Paragon Group in 1997, he is a shareholder and since 2010 he is the General Manager of the Identification Division.
+Dominique Durant des Aulnois joined Grenadier Holdings (formerly Paragon Group) in 1997, he is a Group shareholder and was the General Manager of the Identification Division for many years.
 A highly experienced manager, he has established Paragon Identification as one of the market leaders in access control for urban transport through the development of services and the “RFID” technology.
 He played a key role in the successful integration of newly acquired companies creating the Identification Division inside the Group.
 Prior to that, Dominique had managed Paragon Identification SAS, set up in 2000 as a spin-off of Paragon France, and had successfully grown the company in the French and international markets.

 He started his career with the Dutch Océ Group (1984-1997), now integrated into the Canon Group in which he held managing positions in Sales and Operations, both in France and in the United Kingdom.
 He was specialised in large format drawing machines for the CAD-CAM market.
 Dominique is a graduate of the Ecole Polytechnique Fédérale of Lausanne, Switzerland (1983).